30th December 2018

 This week’s horse book is The Story of the Pony Express by Glenn D. Bradley ASIN: B004TR0G68.

 I liked the look at the horses - the best of blood horses, mustangs and others - which had speed and stamina.
+The men were tough, loyal and brave.
+Many stories are included of their determination.
+Seventy-five miles was a usual ride, with stations every ten or twelve miles to change horses.

 https://www.goodreads.com/book/show/3297545-the-story-of-the-pony-express